-Cannes Winning director Cristian Mungiu discusses his approach to sound and framing in Graduation.
+Cannes Winning director Cristian Mungiu discusses his approach to sound and framing in his film Graduation.

 In Cristian Mungiu’s Graduation, Romeo (Adrian Titieni) is so desperate to help his daughter, Eliza (Maria Dragus), escape the corruption of Romania that he himself becomes deeply implicated in it.
 On the eve of her final exams, Eliza gets raped.
 The timing couldn’t be worse: success on the exams would mean a scholarship to university in England and a ticket out of Romania.
 Romeo is so intent on helping Eliza succeed that he doesn’t mind if he has to cheat to make it happen, becoming everything he hates about his country.

 Mungiu, who picked up the Palme d’Or for 4 Months, 3 Weeks, and 2 Days, shared the Cannes Best Director prize last is year, with Olivier Assayas’ Personal Shopper, for his work on Graduation.
 When the film screened at the Toronto International Film Festival, I talked to Mungiu about how he approaches framing, directing actors, and his great passion: sound.
 Cristian Mungiu talked at length about how to create a naturalistic sound design, including doing takes with actors in which they only do the movements without the dialogue, so he can capture the sound.

 Seventh Row (7R): You tend to favour scenes with a single, long take.
 How do you decide where to put the camera and how to frame the shot?